bjschuurman/cloud_computing/README.md

-# Happiest City
+## Happiest City

-This project aims to identify the sentiment for different regions of Melbourne by processing a large corpus (15Gb+) of Twitter data.
-The application paralellises the data processing and is scalable depending on the resources available.
+This project identifies the sentiment for different regions of Melbourne by processing a large corpus (15Gb+) of Twitter data.
+The application paralellises the data processing and is scalable subject to the resources available.